Daniel-1232/NicheDiv/README.md

 The main metrics are:

-* `Schoener_D`: niche overlap; 1 indicates complete overlap and 0 indicates no overlap.
+* `Schoener_D (D)`: niche overlap between the two groups along the discriminant axis.
+Values range from 0 to 1, where 1 indicates complete overlap and 0 indicates no overlap.
+Lower values therefore indicate stronger niche differentiation.
-* `Niche_dissimilarity`: density-based divergence along the discriminant axis.
+* `Niche_dissimilarity (NDS)`: density-based niche divergence along the discriminant axis.
+This metric captures how strongly the two groups differ in the distribution of their occurrence densities, even when their total occupied ranges overlap.
-* `Niche_breadth_exclusivity`: range exclusivity along the discriminant axis.
+* `Niche_breadth_exclusivity (NE)`: range-based niche divergence along the discriminant axis.
+This metric captures how much of each group’s occupied environmental range is exclusive rather than shared with the other group.
-* `Niche_divergence_magnitude`: combined divergence magnitude in the niche divergence plane.
+* `Niche_divergence_magnitude (ND)`: combined divergence magnitude in the niche divergence plane.
+This summarizes the joint strength of density-based divergence and range-based exclusivity in a single value.
-* `Niche_divergence_angle`: relative contribution of density-based versus range-based divergence.
+* `Niche_divergence_angle (θ)`: relative contribution of density-based versus range-based divergence.
+Angles closer to the density-based axis indicate that divergence is mainly driven by differences in occurrence density, whereas angles closer to the range-based axis indicate that divergence is mainly driven by exclusive environmental ranges.

+The most important summary metrics are `D` and `ND`.
+Stronger niche divergence is indicated by lower `D` values and higher `ND` values.
+As a general rule of thumb: `D` values around or below 0.4 and `ND` values around or above 0.9 indicate strong divergence in the current framework.

 ## 9. Plot DAPC results